 Jason has worked in the Health and Social care sector for over 15 years and is passionate about making a difference to people’s lives by ensuring services are focused on supporting people to lead flourishing lives.

-Jason started his career as an apprentice in an NHS criminal Justice service and has since worked in a range of frontline and leadership roles and is currently the Head of Care and Support for Caredig.
-In addition Jason is currently a Trustee for Cymorth Cymru and has previously been a director for a social enterprise.
+Jason started his career as an apprentice in an NHS criminal Justice service and has since worked in a range of frontline and leadership roles and is currently the Assistant director of Support for Pobl.
+In addition Jason is currently a non-executive director for Llais: Your Voice for Health and Social Care and has previously been a director for a social enterprise and a board member for Cymorth.
 In his spare time he loves spending time with his family as well as training in Brazilian Jiu Jitsu.